 Weighing the Options: Self-Registration vs. Professional

-Aside from professional services, it is also true that business owners are able to navigate each application and apply for VOSB/SDVOSB certifications all on their own — and for free — by starting at the Small Business Administration’s (SBA) website.
+Aside from professional services, it’s also true that business owners are able to navigate each application and apply for VOSB/SDVOSB certifications all on their own — and for free — by starting at the Small Business Administration’s (SBA) website.

-However due to the level of complexity which self-registration entails, and the heavy costs that come from filing errors and accidental omissions of information, this is not a path recommended for those who aren’t already deeply familiar with how to navigate a lengthy federal certification.
+However, due to the level of complexity that self-registration entails and the heavy costs that come from filing errors and accidental omissions of information, this is not a path recommended for those who aren’t already deeply familiar with how to navigate a lengthy federal certification.

 At the end of the day, professional federal registration services are a much safer and more efficient route.

 However, even when working alongside expert registration professionals, it’s important to keep in mind that some follow-up action will be required on the business owner’s end before their applications can be sent off.

 What to Expect from your Professional VOSB or SDVOSB Certification

 If you choose this path to save yourself the headaches of dealing with the government directly, registration services will begin by guiding veterans on the range of documentation they’re going to need to provide.
 This will demonstrate their veteran and small business statuses, among other things.